vie74050/hemeAnalyzerApp/readme.md

 **NB** The current AppKey (`API Key MedLab`) is generated on BCITVie's account and is restricted to the testing domains specified in the console management.

 The `AppKey` should be stored in a `./.env`.

+Install using `npm install`.

+### Development

+See package.json scripts:

+- `npm test` - for testing using jest
+- `npm run start` - for testing locally on `localhost:8080`
+- `npm run deploy` - to deploy to test server (GitHub Pages).
+It will build to dist and deploy to `gh-pages` branch.